SPS disease

 What is SPS disease?

-In stiff person syndrome, the immune system attacks an essential enzyme in the brain, glutamate decarboxylase.
-This enzyme is important for the regulation of nerve cells throughout the nervous system.
-If it does not function properly, the nervous system gets out of control.
-Under stress in particular, the muscles suddenly contract and harden.
-The SPS disease can not only affect the legs, but can also manifest itself in other limbs or in the back muscles through muscle hardening become noticeable.
-As a result, the diagnosis of SPS is often not equated.
+In stiff-person syndrome, the immune system attacks an essential enzyme in the brain, glutamate decarboxylase.
+This enzyme is important for regulating nerve cells throughout the nervous system.
+When it malfunctions, the nervous system spirals out of control.
+Especially under stress, muscles suddenly contract and stiffen.
+Stiff-person syndrome can affect not only the legs but also other limbs or the back muscles through muscle stiffening.
+This often leads to a diagnosis of SPS not being treated equally.
 The average age at which the disease is discovered is 46.

 These are the triggers of SPS disease